 - Implement widespread public education against sexual harassment and gender discrimination

-- Enforce or push for legislation against all forms of gender based violence, including street harassment
+- Enforce legislation against all forms of GBV including street harassment

-- Tackle negative masculinities and sexism - the root causes of gender-based violence
+- Tackle negative masculinities and sexism – the root causes of GBV

 Safer Cities for Girls works to tackle unequal power relations and challenge harmful social norms that perpetuate the insecurity and exclusion of girls in cities.